 First, what is Clubhouse?
 It’s the leader in a new arena called Social Audio, and its quick rise can be attributed in part to its initial simplicity.
 Clubhouse is invite-only, audio-only, and iPhone-only.
+(Editor’s note, as of May 9, 2021 after a month of declining downloads, Clubhouse opened up to Android users.)
 Think of it as the world’s biggest seminar, with talks on just about anything you could imagine.
 Moderators set up “rooms” and invite other moderators up “on stage” to speak about a certain topic.
 Listeners enter these virtual rooms like they would a real-life lecture hall and can raise their hand to ask questions.

 There is no video, and your entire persona is based on your profile (see mine here).
 You can’t even communicate with other users through the app: communication is pointed to direct messaging on Twitter or Instagram (the two other apps you can link to from your bio).
 There is no functionality for posts to your feed.

 It is really content marketing at its core.
 Everyone is focused on adding value, supporting each other, and teaching/learning.
 And it is all individual-based, as opposed to brand-focused.
 Largely because of that, there is very little, if any, sales or advertising going on.

 With most large in-person events on hold for the last year, Clubhouse is filling the gap for networking and education, while also giving people a welcome break from days spent on endless Zoom meetings and a way to interact with and meet real people while stuck at home.